jkstill/oracle-demos/select-vs-assign/README.md

 We can use perf to count the operations performaed by the server.

-The `record.sh` script is used to start the recording.
+The `record.sh` script is used to start the recording on the server.

 ### Testing Method